yukikitayama/music/music_composition_2.md

 **Modulation** is changing from one key to a different key within a single movement of a piece.
 Key change between movements in a larger piece with multiple movements is not modulation but rather "change of key".
 Modulation satisfies the compositional principle of **variety** and brings the change necessary to keep a piece from becoming repetitive and boring.
-Modulation involves the establishment of a new tonic chord.
+Modulation involves the **establishment of a new tonic chord**.
 When a new chord is used as the tonic chord for a very short period of time, it's considered **tonicization** rather than modulation.

 Using **pivot chords (common-chords)** is one of the most common ways to modulate.
 Pivot chords are chords that are common to the key you are starting in and the key you are modulating to.

+**Pivot tone** is a tone that is common to both the key you are starting in and the key you are modulating to.

 **Keys further apart on the circle of 5ths have fewer chords in common.
 A part of circle of 5ths around C major is `B_flat - F - C - G - D`.